Characterisation-Virtual-Laboratory/CVL_Community/_posts/MBI/2019-08-20-workflows_proposal.md

 In the last part of the course, participants will learn how to extend and customise the classes in Banana to the specific needs of their own analysis, and apply these workflows to project data stored in BIDS datasets.
 Then finally, how workflows can be automated for data stored in XNAT repositories by encapsulating them within Docker containers and using XNAT’s “container service”.

 >> Registration [link](https://www.eventbrite.com.au/e/automating-neuroimaging-analysis-workflows-with-nipype-arcana-and-banana-registration-69832758661?aff=eoi1).

+[Travel scholarships are available](https://characterisation-virtual-laboratory.github.io/CVL_Community/scholarships/), follow the link for instructions on how to apply.

 ## Pre-requisites
 * Proficiency in Python programming, or programming in general and familiarity with object-oriented concepts.